 Climate Change

-In June 2021, KIOXIA Group announced our endorsement of the recommendations released by the Task Force on Climate-Related Financial Disclosures (TCFD).* We believe that accurately ascertaining the climate-related impact of our business, disclosing information to stakeholders and deepening mutual understanding are indispensable for sustainable corporate growth, and we proactively disclose information in accordance with the TCFD recommendations.
+In June 2021, Kioxia Group announced our endorsement of the recommendations published by the Task Force on Climate-Related Financial Disclosures (TCFD).4 We believe that accurately ascertaining the climate-related impact of our business, disclosing such information to stakeholders, and deepening mutual understanding are indispensable for achieving sustainable corporate growth, and we proactively disclose that information in accordance with the TCFD recommendations.

-• *2 TCFD: A task force established by the Financial Stability Board which devises methods to disclose climate-related financial information; an initiative to promote the disclosure of information related to climate-related risks and opportunities.
+4 A task force established by the Financial Stability Board which devises methods of disclosing climate-related financial information; an initiative to promote the disclosure of information related to climate-related risks and opportunities.

-At Sustainability Strategy Meetings chaired by the President and CEO, executive officers formulate our company strategies and policies on climate change and check the level of achievement before submitting recommendations to the Board of Directors.
-The Sustainability Committee, chaired by the Executive Officer in charge of sustainability, discusses key themes and sets KPIs based on the strategies and policies formulated at the Sustainability Strategy Meetings.
-We also set up task forces reporting to these organizations to tackle important sustainability issues; they report on progress and confirm direction.
-In FY2021, scenario analysis, analysis of climate-related risks and opportunities, and strategies, metrics and targets were examined, based on the recommendations of the TCFD.
+At Sustainability Strategy Meetings chaired by the President and CEO, executive officers discuss our strategies and policies and check the level of achievement, while consulting with the Board of Directors on key issues.
+The Sustainability Committee, chaired by the Executive Officer in Charge of Sustainability, discusses and formulates key themes, including climate change, and sets key performance indicators (KPIs) based on the strategies and policies formulated at the Sustainability Strategy Meetings.

 Scenario Analysis

-We recognize risks such as increased power supply costs resulting from the introduction of a carbon tax, and the cost of installing additional equipment to remove PFCs in line with an increase in manufacturing output.
-In addition, we are aware of physical risks, such as an increase in clean room air-conditioning costs as a result of a rise in outdoor temperatures.
+We recognize the transition risks posed by the migration to a low-carbon economy, such as increased power supply costs resulting from the introduction of a carbon tax, and the cost of installing additional equipment to remove PFCs in line with increases in our manufacturing output.
+In addition, we recognize the potential for physical risks such as an increase in clean room air-conditioning costs resulting from a rise in outdoor temperatures.

 * Table can be scrolled horizontally.